Alfresco/docs-alfresco/content-services/community/install/containers/docker-compose.md

 > **Note:** While Docker Compose is often used for production deployments, the Docker Compose file provided here is recommended for development and test environments only.
 Customers are expected to adapt this file to their own requirements, if they intend to use Docker Compose to deploy a production environment.

-To deploy Community Edition using Docker Compose`, download and install [Docker](https://docs.docker.com/install/){:target="_blank"}, then follow the steps below.
+To deploy Community Edition using Docker Compose, download and install [Docker](https://docs.docker.com/install/){:target="_blank"}, then follow the steps below.
 Make sure that you've reviewed the [prerequisites]({% link content-services/community/install/containers/index.md %}#prerequisites) before continuing.

 1. Clone the project locally, change directory to the project folder, and switch to the release branch: